microsoft/code-with-engineering-playbook/docs/documentation/recipes/static-website-with-mkdocs.md

 [MkDocs](https://www.mkdocs.org/) is a tool built to create static websites from raw markdown files.
 Other alternatives include [Sphinx](https://www.sphinx-doc.org/en/master/), and [Jekyll](https://jekyllrb.com/).

-We used MkDocs to create [ISE Code-With Engineering Playbook](https://microsoft.github.io/code-with-engineering-playbook/) static website from the contents in [the GitHub repository](https://github.com/microsoft/code-with-engineering-playbook).
+We used MkDocs to create [Neudesic Engineering Playbook](https://neudesic.github.io/engineering-playbook/) static website from the contents in [the GitHub repository](https://github.com/neudesic/engineering-playbook/).
 Then we deployed it to [GitHub Pages](https://pages.github.com/).

 We found MkDocs to be a good choice since: